-Resilience Ambassadors Program - applications now open
+Resilience Ambassadors Program

 The Resilience Ambassadors Program is a new initiative, providing an opportunity for a small number of outstanding individuals aged under 30 and actively engaged in disaster resilience to participate in a one-year program to strengthen their leadership skills and become champions of resilience within their organisation and region.
-Up to 4 Ambassadors will be selected each year, from across Australia, through a competitive application process.
+Up to four Ambassadors will be selected each year, from across Australia, through a competitive application process.

 The Ambassadors will have an opportunity to learn from senior executives from across relevant organisations and to attend the annual conference of the Bushfire and Natural Hazards CRC and AFAC to learn and to network with experienced professionals from across Australia and overseas.
 The Resilience Ambassadors will participate in a structured program of events and activities from 1 March to 28 February the following year, and will enjoy the benefits of an alumni program in subsequent years.